 The policy of Walmart welcomes RVers to spend a night in their parking lot, as long as you have the individual location’s permission.
 In some places, city zoning laws or ordinances will prohibit overnight stays in parking lots.
 Typically, larger cities are most likely to have these types of restrictions in place.
 Travelers find that staying in parking lots in smaller towns and communities is often met with less resistance.
 OvernightRVParking.com (and their app) as well as the Allstays app are helpful guides on which locations will be likely to allow overnight parking.

 Once you find a location, be sure to call and speak to a store manager.
-The individual store is the only one who can give you the final okay.
+The individual store is the only one that can give you the final okay.
 You don’t want to show up and settle in for the night, only to be told you’ll need to keep driving for another two hours.
 This best practice extends to all chains you may find yourself parked overnight at.

 The exception to the permission rule?
 Truck stops and travel plazas are generally open 24 hours, and they usually don’t require anyone to ask permission.
 However, do be sure to ask if you aren’t sure where to park.
 Some truck stops even offer showers, laundry, and other amenities inside.
 These can be a good option if you can’t find a Walmart or the park you want to visit is at capacity.

 Just because you have permission to stay doesn’t mean you have free reign over the parking lot.
 Walmart and other chains could easily change their policies if there are repeated incidents of disrespectful RVers.
 To keep the invitation open and extended to other travelers for years to come, it’s important to follow these best practices.
 Be sure to avoid some of the “don’ts” of Walmart camping outlined in the video below by Drivin’ and Vibin’.